 A number of ornamental plants once recommended for water gardens or moist garden soil have spread to our riverbanks, floodplains, and wetlands.
 They are extremely difficult to eradicate once established - up to 10 years of repeated treatment may be needed to remove purple loosestrife or Phragmites.
-These plants propagate by seed and by fleshy root parts that break off easily.
+These plants propagate by seed and by fleshy root parts which break off easily.
 Both are spread by water, feet (human, animal, bird), and tires, including those of mowers.
 They are also found in dredge spoil, fill dirt, and compost.
 It is not clear whether seeds may be transported by wind.
 Do not plant exotic water garden plants unless they are not hardy, and never dump plants from fish tanks or water gardens into toilets, storm drains, lakes, or streams.

 COMMON REED (Phragmites australis, formerly P. communis) looks like a tall ornamental grass with lovely plumes, usually white or tan.
 Although the species is indigenous, a particularly aggressive strain, probably introduced or a hybrid, has escaped from natural controls and taken over many formerly diverse wetlands.
 It is also seen in roadside ditches.

 Control: (10) or (11), using Rodeo when the plant is flowering.
 If possible, follow up with a controlled burn of the dead plants, to allow native plants to return.
-DO NOT DIG PHRAGMITES - THE ROOTS WILL BREAK, RE-SPROUT, AND SPREAD.
+DO NOT DIG

+PHRAGMITES - THE ROOTS WILL BREAK, RE-SPROUT, AND SPREAD.
 If herbicide cannot be used, cut annually in late July to reduce spread.

 GIANT REED (Arundo donax) chokes waterways from Virginia south.
 It can grow 20' tall.

 Control: Same as for Phragmites or mow several times a season.

 JAPANESE KNOTWEED, MEXICAN BAMBOO (Polygonum cuspidatum) can grow in shade.
 The stems have knotty joints, reminiscent of bamboo.
 It grows 6-10' tall and has large pointed oval or triangular leaves.

-Control: Cut at least 3 times each growing season and/or treat with Rodeo or Roundup Pro (9), (10) or (11), Spray on leaves on both sides (spray to wet).
+Control: Cut at least 3 times each growing season and/or treat with Rodeo (10) or (11).
 In gardens, heavy mulch or dense shade may kill it.

 PURPLE LOOSESTRIFE (Lythrum salicaria, L. virgatum), a handsome garden plant, has tall spikes of magenta flowers over a long bloom season.
-Often marketed as sterile, it is at best self-sterile, i.e., it can be pollinated by plants you may not be aware of that are growing nearby.
+Often marketed as sterile, it is at best self-sterile, i.e., it can be pollinated by plants you may not be aware of, growing nearby.
 A single plant can produce up to a million seeds.
 Like Phragmites, it chokes out all competitors and has taken over millions of acres of wetland in the US.
 Control: Initial infestations may be hand-pulled (1) before flowering (DO NOT DIG).
 Bag and burn or send to the landfill.
 Otherwise, use Rodeo (10) or (11) when plants begin to bloom (they continue to flower while setting seed).
 Expect to re-treat for several years until the seed bank is exhausted.
-A useful bio-control is now available.
-Consult with the Maryland Department of Agriculture (MDA) for sources.

 LESSER CELANDINE, CELANDINE BUTTERCUP (Ranunculus ficaria) has spread from gardens to carpet our floodplains with small yellow flowers in spring.
 It comes up in winter, giving it a head start over most native spring wildflowers.
 Control: It is not yet known whether digging is effective - the small reproductive corms break off very easily.
 Try digging (1) before the plants flower.
-Otherwise, use Rodeo or Roundup Pro (10 or 11), preferably in February to protect native plants, frogs, and salamanders that become active in March.
+Otherwise, use Rodeo (10 or 11), preferably in February to protect native plants, frogs, and salamanders which become active in March.

-RECOMMENDED NATIVE WETLAND PLANTS FOR WATER GARDENS
+RECOMMENDED NATIVE WETLAND PLANTS FOR WATER GARDENS: